intel/xpumanager/doc/CLI_user_guide.md

 Usage: xpumcli dump [Options]
-  xpumcli dump -d [deviceId] -t [deviceTileId] -m [metricsIds] -i [timeInterval] -n [dumpTimes] xpumcli dump -d [deviceId] -t [deviceTileId] -m [metricsIds] -i [timeInterval] -n [dumpTimes] -f [filename] xpumcli dump -stop [taskId]
+  xpumcli dump -d [deviceId] -t [deviceTileId] -m [metricsIds] -i [timeInterval] -n [dumpTimes] xpumcli dump -d [deviceId] -t [deviceTileId] -m [metricsIds] -f [filename] xpumcli dump -l xpumcli dump -stop [taskId]

 optional arguments:
-  -h,--help                   Print this help message and exit -d,--device                 The device id to query -t,--tile                   The device tile ID to query -m,--metrics                Metrics type to collect raw data, options:
+  -h,--help                   Print this help message and exit -d,--device                 The device id to query -t,--tile                   The device tile ID to query -m,--metrics                Metrics type to collect raw data, options.
+Separated by the comma.
-                                0. GPU Utilization (%), GPU active time of the elapsed time
+                                0. GPU Utilization (%), GPU active time of the elapsed time, per tile
-                                1. GPU Power (W)
+                                1. GPU Power (W), per GPU
-                                2. GPU Frequency (MHz)
+                                2. GPU Frequency (MHz), per tile
-                                3. GPU Core Temperature (°C)
+                                3. GPU Core Temperature (°C), per tile
-                                4. GPU Memory Temperature (°C)
+                                4. GPU Memory Temperature (°C), per tile
-                                5. GPU Memory Utilization (%)
+                                5. GPU Memory Utilization (%), per tile
-                                6. GPU Memory Read (kB/s)
+                                6. GPU Memory Read (kB/s), per tile
-                                7. GPU Memory Write (kB/s)
+                                7. GPU Memory Write (kB/s), per tile
-                                8. GPU Energy Consumed (J)
+                                8. GPU Energy Consumed (J), per tile
                                 9. GPU EU Array Active (%), the normalized sum of all cycles on all EUs that were spent actively executing instructions.
+Per tile.
                                 10. GPU EU Array Stall (%), the normalized sum of all cycles on all EUs during which the EUs were stalled.
+Per tile.
                                     At least one thread is loaded, but the EU is stalled.
+Per tile.
                                 11. GPU EU Array Idle (%), the normalized sum of all cycles on all cores when no threads were scheduled on a core.
+Per tile.
-                                12. Reset Count
+                                12. Reset Counter, per GPU.
-                                13. Programming Errors
+                                13. Programming Errors, per tile.
-                                14. Driver Errors
+                                14. Driver Errors, per tile.
-                                15. Cache Erros Correctable
+                                15. Cache Erros Correctable, per tile.
-                                16. Cache Errors Uncorrectable -i                          The interval (in seconds) to dump the device statistics.
+                                16. Cache Errors Uncorrectable, per tile.

+  -i                          The interval (in seconds) to dump the device statistics to screen.
 The interval will be XPU Manager sampling period if this parameter is not specified.
-  -n                          Number of the device statistics dump.
+  -n                          Number of the device statistics dump to screen.
 The dump will never be ended if this parameter is not specified.

-  -f                          File to dump the device statistics.
+  -f                          File to dump the raw statistics.
 It is executed in background and the task ID is returned when the command is executed.
   --stop                      Stop the dump task in background.
   --list                      List the running dump tasks in background.
 ```